otaheri/GRAB/README.md

     │
     └── mocap (optional)
 ```
-- Unzip each ZIP file in the same location of the above folder structure.
 - Follow the instructions on the [SMPL-X](https://smpl-x.is.tue.mpg.de) website to download SMPL-X and MANO models.
 - Install this repo to process, visualize, and render the data.

 ## Installation

-To install the model please follow the next steps:
+To install the repo please follow the next steps:

 - Clone this repository and install the requirements:
     ```Shell
     git clone https://github.com/otaheri/GRAB
     ```
-- Install the dependencies with the following command:
     ```
     pip install -r requirements.txt
     ```